ksharindam/gospel-pdf-viewer/README.md

 This is a evince or qpdfview alternative for linux users.

 ### Installation
-To Install this program open terminal inside gospel-pdf-viewer-master directory.
+To Install this program open terminal inside gospel-pdf-viewer directory.
 First compile UI and Resources file
 `cd files`
 `./compile_ui`
 `./compile_rc`
 `cd ..`
+`pyrcc5 -o gospel_pdf/resources_rc.py files/resources.qrc`
 And then run following command..
 `sudo pip3 install .`
 or